santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

  \end{align}
  $$

- If the optimal tool calling $$n=0$$ then we resort to the  PPO tool calling reward as it penalizes for higher tool calling and hence is apt in this case where there is no tool calling required.
- At other places a $$sin$$ function is used which penalizes the tool reward if the tool call $$m$$ is on either side of the optimal value of $$n$$.
-Combining both we have the tool reward for GRPO as  :
+ - Case 1: If $$n = 0$$ (no tools should be used), we revert to the OTC-PPO reward above, which heavily penalizes any tool usage.
+ - Case 2: Otherwise, we use a sine-based penalty that decreases the reward if the number of tool calls $$m$$ deviates from the optimal n in either direction.

+The combined reward function for OTC-GRPO is:
 $$
 \begin{align}
 r_{tool}(x,y)) &= \cos(\frac {\pi m}{2m + c}); n = 0 \\
 r_{tool}(x,y)) &= \sin(\frac {\pi m}{m + n}); elsewhere
 \end{align}
 $$

 ## References